General League Information

 Below is general information regarding the DYSA league.
 For a specific topic please visit the links under the "League" menu.

 DYSA Season and Game Schedules

 Schedules are made available approximately one month prior to the start of the season.
-We will be working after the registration period to create teams and solidify schedules.
-2017 schedules have been posted on the Coaching Central Page.
-The 2017 season officially starts with games and the opening day event on AUGUST 26.
+We will be working after the registration period closes to create teams and solidify schedules.
+2019 schedules will eventually be posted on the Coaching Central Page.
+The season officially starts with games and the opening day event on AUGUST 24, 2019.

 MISA (Marin Inter-league Soccer Alliance) Schedules

-DYSA is one of eight clubs participating in MISA grade 5/6 (U12), grade 7/8 (U14), grade 9/10 (U16) and grade 11/12 (U19).
+DYSA is one of nine leagues participating in MISA grade 5/6, grade 7/8, grade 9/10 and grade 11/12.
 Scheduling these games requires all clubs to provide team counts and field times across Marin.
 Fields are shared with schools and other sports competing for use making it a challenge to accommodate all of the soccer games.
 Schedules will be posted on the MISA website.

 Excessive Heat Policy

 If games are played on unusually hot days, referees have the authority to take breaks during the game as needed and/or shorten game time.
 Any player experiencing heat related issues can be substituted if necessary.
 Please make sure your child has more than enough water with them during the game.